ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/Crafting1.png)

-ZooBooster NFTs can be combined together with a ZooElixir in order to create a better ZooBooster.
-This process can be executed by acquiring an empty Elixir bottle and staking ZOO to fill it, or by purchasing all necessary materials on The Market (once available).
+ZooBoosters can be combined together using ZooElixir in order to create a better ZooBooster.
+This process can be executed by purchasing an empty Elixir bottle and staking ZOO in the Alchemists Lab to fill it.
+Alternatively, it's possible to purchase all necessary materials on The Market (providing they're available).

 [Learn more about Crafting](/manual/crafting)